 Date Written: August 30, 2019

-Guided by a simple model in which hedge fund managers with access to less-profitable investment strategies take more funding risk, I show that funds with a high exposure to market-wide funding shocks - measured by changes in Libor-OIS spreads - subsequently underperform funds with a low exposure to market-wide funding shocks by $5.99\%$ annually on a risk-adjusted basis (t=3.53).
-In line with my theory, the performance difference between low-funding-risk and high-funding-risk funds is largest and most significant when funding constraints are most binding and for funds with higher unwinding costs.
+I show that hedge funds with a high exposure to market-wide funding shocks - measured by changes in LIBOR-OIS spreads - subsequently underperform funds with a low exposure to market-wide funding shocks by 5.76% annually on a risk-adjusted basis (t=4.04).
+To explain this puzzling result, I hypothesize that this type of funding risk exposure is connected to hedge funds' liabilities with limited upside in normal times and severe downside risk during funding crises.
+Supporting this hypothesis, the performance difference between low-funding-risk and high-funding-risk funds is largest when funding constraints are most binding and for funds with more fragile liabilities.

 Keywords: Funding Risk, Hedge Funds, Interbank Risk, Libor, Liquidity